-- Present a plan of action for subsequent enrollment, should the appeal be granted
+- Present a plan of action for subsequent enrollment, should the appeal be granted.

 - Students who do not file a suspension appeal may not re-enroll until the suspension period has been served and readmission has been granted.

 - Students suspended for a second time who do not file an appeal for continuous enrollment may submit an appeal by the published deadline for subsequent enrollment.
-Students suspended for a second time whose appeals are denied are no longer eligible to attend Old Dominion University or any of its satellite campuses until readmission after the mandatory five-year separation has occurred.
+Students suspended for a second time whose appeals are denied are no longer eligible to attend Old Dominion University or any of its satellite campuses until readmission after the mandatory one-year separation has occurred.